The New Way to

 Will It Be Painful?

-During the treatment very little pain is experienced and usually feels very cold with a little stinging sensation which would ease off within a few minutes.
-After the treatment the area Shula blister within 24-48 hours but this can be delayed.
+During the treatment, very little pain is experienced and usually feels very cold with a little stinging sensation which would ease off within a few minutes.
+After the treatment, the area should blister within 24-48 hours (this can be delayed in some patients).
 If discomfort is felt during this time it is advised to take painkillers such as paracetamol which will help to eases the discomfort.

 On some occasions the lesion can bleed under the skin forming a blood blister.
-This may cause concern but it nothing to worry about as this can sometimes be expected.
-The area needs to blister to eradicate the verrucae/ wart.
-If you have any concerns then the podiatrist will provide a 24 hour emergency number where you can get any questions answered.
+This is a common consequence and is nothing to worry about.
+The area needs to blister to eradicate the verrucae/wart.
+If you have any concerns our team are available on a 24-hour emergency telephone number.

 Follow Up & Redressing?

-The podiatrist will advise on appropriate dressing to use in between appointments.
+Your podiatrist will advise on the appropriate dressing to use in between appointments.

-The podiatrist will assess the verrucae/wart 7-10 days post treatment.
-If necessary the podiatrist will freeze the area again is appropriate.
-In some cases, some verruca’s/warts can be resilient so may require multiple treatments but the podiatrist will discus this with you at your appointment.
+The verrucae/wart will be assessed 7-10 days post-treatment.
+If necessary, the podiatrist will freeze the area again.
+Some verrucae/warts can be resilient so may require multiple treatments.
+Your podiatrist will discuss this with you during your initial appointment.